ericspring08/Awesome-Programming-Languages/README.md

 - [C++](Languages/Cplusplus.md) - (C-PlusPlus) is a general-purpose programming language created as an extension of the C programming language.
 - [C#](Languages/Csharp.md) - (C-Sharp) is a programming language developed by Microsoft that runs on the .NET Framework.
 - [Carbon](Languages/Carbon.md) - Carbon, or Carbon-Lang, is an experimental, general-purpose programming language created to be a "C++ successor" developed by Google.
+- [Crystal](Languages/Crystal.md) - Crystal is a general-purpose, object-oriented programming language, designed and developed by Ary Borenszweig, Juan Wajnerman, Brian Cardiff and more than 300 contributors
 - [CSS](Languages/CSS.md) - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
 - [Dart](Languages/Dart.md) - Dart is a programming language that lets you build web and mobile apps natively and was developed by Google.
 - [Delphi](Languages/Delphi.md) - Delphi is a general-purpose programming language and a software product that uses the Delphi dialect of the Object Pascal programming language and provides an integrated development environment.